 Diagnosis of Blepharitis

-Using a Slit-lamp (an instrument used by eye doctors to obtain a magnified image of a patient's eye), the eyelids appear red and inflamed with crusts and scales around the lash bases.
-There may be blocked Meibomian (oil) gland openings with rounding of the posterior lid margin and cloudy an thickened oil on expression.
-The lid may have associated notches, styes and Meibomian gland cysts.
+Using a slit-lamp (an instrument used by eye doctors to obtain a magnified image of a patient's eye), the eyelids appear red and inflamed with crusts and scales around the lash bases.
+There may be blocked meibomian (oil) gland openings with rounding of the posterior lid margin and cloudy and thickened oil on expression.
+The lid may have associated notches, styes and meibomian gland cysts.
 Reduced tear film instability is often present, seen by staining the tear film with a yellow dye called fluorescein.
 Inflammation and loss of the corneal surface skin cells (the epithelium) may be seen on fluorescein staining.

 Treatment of Blepharitis